chuckbutler/errbit-charm-chef/README.md

 Here is example for Nginx charm that is able to work as a reverse proxy.

-To start you have to clon this repo to your charms dir and rename it:
+To start you have to clone this repo to your charms dir and rename it:

 ```shell
 cd ~/charms/precise